-Your own web files, background pictures etc., must first be uploaded to the AXIS 213 PTZ in order to be available for selection in the Custom Settings setup dialog.
+Your own web files, background picture, color etc. must first be uploaded to the AXIS 215 PTZ/AXIS 215 PTZ-E in order to be available for selection.
 Once uploaded, the files are shown in the drop-down list.

-- 1. Enter the path to the file, or click the Browse button. - Select the user level for the uploaded file.
+- 1. Enter the path to the file, e.g. a file located on your workstation or click the Browse button. - 2.
+Select the user level for the uploaded file.
 Setting the user access level means that you have complete control over which pages can be viewed by which users. - 3.
 When the path is shown correctly in the text field, click the Upload button.